 The candidate will also work on bibliographic records related to other geographic areas, applying RILM’s editorial style as detailed in RILM’s editing and indexing style manuals, improving the prose, punctuation, and factual content of the material through research, and will engage professionally and culturally with music scholarship of the areas of responsibility.

-Full-time (a minimum of 35 hours per week).
+- Full-time (a minimum of 35 hours per week).
 After a lengthy training period, the schedule of when these hours are fulfilled can be flexible.
-Remote work is possible, but the successful candidate will need to spend some time in the office in New York City.

 - PhD in musicology/ethnomusicology or cultural studies with focus on music is strongly preferred.

 - Experience in editing and the ability to organize data into logical concepts, with proven research and writing skills.

 - Superior written English skills and excellence in focused, detailed work.

 - In addition to English, native or near native fluency in German, with knowledge of French and/or Italian.
 Other languages are a plus.